 Like with all social networks, there are certain rules of etiquette to follow with Pinterest.
 Be nice, be friendly and always remember to credit your sources, i.e. make sure each pin links back to the exact web page where you found it.

 Every new 'Pin' requires a description, which means you have the perfect opportunity to add keywords or hashtags, so people looking for specific things can easily find your content.
-For example, if you're an illustrator you should perhaps tag your pins with #IllustrationDaily #LoveDrawing #InspiringIllustrators.
-But beware, adding too many hashtags can make you look like spam, while being too vague will make your content get lost in the chaos.
+For example, if you're an illustrator, you should perhaps tag your pins with #IllustrationDaily #LoveDrawing #InspiringIllustrators.
+But beware, adding too many hashtags can make you look like spam while being too vague will make your content get lost in the chaos.

-Pinterest is a social network and that means it's a great way to network with others.
+Pinterest is a social network, and that means it's a great way to network with others.
 Like with Facebook and Twitter, spread good karma by re-pinning other users' content and commenting on their 'pins'.
 Don't forget that you can mention other Pinterest users in a comment by typing '@username'.
 It's as simple as that.

 And if you want to ensure your pins are popular?
 Encourage people to comment and welcome likes and re-pins.
 Use your pin descriptions to ask your followers questions, such as 'Can you tell us what this illustration is supposed to be?'
 Whatever you do, always try and engage with others and build a community via Pinterest.

 Want to impress a client the next time you go to a meeting to discuss a new project?
 Take your iPad or laptop along and show them a Pinterest board you've put together for them.
-For example, you could plan a theme for a new interior design – showcasing some inspiring colours, styles and designs.
+For example, you could plan a theme for new interior design – showcasing some inspiring colours, styles and designs.
 Or if you're designing a new logo, perhaps you could source lots of inspiration to pitch to the client?
 There are endless possibilities on how you can use Pinterest to add value.

-Pinterest gives you the chance to 'test' things out and see what is and isn't popular with your own brand, business or creative field.
+Pinterest gives you the chance to 'test' things out and see what is and isn't popular with your brand, business or creative field.
 It's a great marketing tool that allows you to follow the interests and likes of millions of people across the globe.
 Even better?
 It's free.
-For the first time in history, you have quick and easy access to a global 'focus group', so make best use of the information you discover and find ways to best target your customers.
+For the first time in history, you have quick and easy access to a global 'focus group', so make the best use of the information you discover and find ways to best target your customers.

 We can't get enough of information these days and brands that are considered to be helpful will always be popular on social media, including Pinterest.
 Spread your expertise by recommending books, linking to educational blog posts or even training videos.
-Why not create a specific board to share your expertise and tips?
+Why not create a specific board to share your knowledge and tips?

-With all the effort you put in to Pinterest, you must track any resulting web traffic to your site or blog.
+With all the effort you put into Pinterest, you must track any resulting web traffic to your site or blog.
 Ensure Google Analytics is set up and keep an eye on numbers.
 Look out for patterns, discover your most popular 'pins' and do everything you can to tailor your Pinterest presence to ensure the biggest hits.